naudigital/proto/naudata/name/README.md

 #### ResolveFacultyRequest
 The ResolveFacultyRequest message is used to request the faculty object associated with a given faculty name.
 It contains a single field:

-- name (string): The name of the faculty to resolve.
+- code (string): The code of the faculty to resolve.

 #### ResolveFacultyResponse
 The ResolveFacultyResponse message is used to return the faculty object associated with the given faculty name.
 It contains a single field: